Shreya-1358/Project_Sign-up_API_Golang/README.md

 Aim :- Creating an Rest API where an user can sign-up the required fields - id, name, mobile number, address, username, password and creating a gRPC API for the user login that accepts username and password, returns login failed or success.

+Steps to follow:-

+Prerequisites:-
+Install go1.19:
+To avoid any surprises in the project install go 1.19, please use the commands below to install go 1.19 in your machine: go install golang.org/dl/go1.19@latest go1.19 download

+Clone the project and install the dependencies:
+Clone the project from Github and then run the following command to install dependencies. go get

+Install Mockgen:
+mockgen is a mock generator tool which we are going to use to generate our mocks.
+To install run the following command: go install github.com/golang/mock/mockgen@v1.6.0

+Project Outline :-
-Task:- Firstly storing the data in MySql database.
+Firstly storing the data in MySql database.
 For Rest API I have database configuration, model, routes, controller and main file.
 For gRPC API I have proto, client and server file.

-Process:-

 Rest API:
 config : I have added the database configuration in config.go file under config directory.